kwtaylor/kwtaylor.github.io/_posts/2023-09-13-emulating-the-etch-a-sketch-animator-part-1.md

-I recently learned that the [MAME emulator](https://www.mamedev.org/) -- famous for meticulous re-creations of classic arcade games -- had started adding emulation models (or "drivers") for hand-held electronics including toys such as [Simon](http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=simon) and the [Speak & Spell](http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=snspellb&search_id).
+I recently learned that the [MAME emulator](https://www.mamedev.org/) -- famous for meticulous re-creations of classic arcade games -- had started adding emulation models (or "drivers") for hand-held electronics, including toys such as [Simon](http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=simon) and the [Speak & Spell](http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=snspellb&search_id).
 But notably missing from the current list of MAME drivers was the Etch-a-Sketch Animator!
-Well this sounded like a project -- what if I reverse-engineeried the device, and created an emulation model for it, making my own contribution to MAME's extensive archive of emulated nostalgia?
+Well, this sounded like a project -- what if I reverse-engineered the device, and created an emulation model for it, making my own contribution to MAME's extensive archive of emulated nostalgia?